Sports in Pennsylvania: College teams

-There are fourteen NCAA Division I schools spread across Pennsylvania.
+There are 15 NCAA Division I schools spread across Pennsylvania.
 In addition to the Division I schools listed below, there are also several other college athletic programs in Pennsylvania.

 Pennsylvania is home to several prominent collegiate rivalries.
 The Penn State–Pittsburgh football rivalry began in the 19th century, and was once considered one of the most important rivalries north of the Mason–Dixon line.
 Although the two schools have not played as frequently since Penn State and Pittsburgh joined football conferences in the 1990s, the rivalry between the two schools continues to divide the state.
-The Philadelphia Big 5 play a basketball round robin every year to determine the top basketball school in the Philadelphia area.
+Before the 2023–24 season, when a sixth school was officially added to the rivalry, the Philadelphia Big 5 played a basketball round robin every year to determine the top basketball school in the Philadelphia area.
+The round-robin series has been replaced by a mini-tournament in which each team plays three games.
 Pittsburgh is also home to a heated basketball rivalry, as Duquesne and Pittsburgh play each other every year in the City Game.
 The Lehigh Valley is home to a heated college football rivalry so deeply ingrained into both schools' traditions that the annual game is simply known as "The Rivalry."

 Since the NCAA tournament began in 1939, Pennsylvania has produced four Division I basketball champions: La Salle won the championship in 1954, while Villanova won the championship in 1985, 2016, and 2018.
 In football, four different Pennsylvania schools claim Division I FBS championships.
 Pittsburgh claims nine national titles, Penn claims seven titles, Penn State claims two titles, and Lafayette claims one title.
 Since the division's formation in 1978, Villanova's 2009 championship is the lone FCS championship won by a Pennsylvania school.
 Lehigh also has one appearance in the championship game.

 List of championships

-Championships won by Pennsylvania teams in NCAA Division I FBS football, NCAA Division I Men's Basketball, and the five major leagues (MLB, NHL, NFL, NBA, NASL/MLS):
+The following is a list of championships won by Pennsylvania teams in NCAA Division I FBS football, NCAA Division I men's basketball, and the five major leagues (MLB, NHL, NFL, NBA, NASL/MLS).
+For football, the list includes Division I (formerly known as the "University Division" and "Division I-A") champions prior to the 1978 split of Division I into two subdivisions (FBS and FCS), and college football champions prior to the 1956 split of the NCAA into divisions.
+For basketball, the list only includes the winners of the NCAA Division I men's basketball tournament, which began in 1939.